jib1337/writeups_public/VulnHub/VHB_KioptrixL1.3/README.md

 The machine is running SSH and Apache.

 ### 2. Check out the web server
 The website is fairly simple with a few pages - a blog, photo gallery and a login form.
 The gallery CMS is apparently custom.
-Starting out there, it soon becomes pretty clear the gallery is based on a database backend, and images can be sorted by various columns in those tables.
+Starting out there, it is clear the gallery is based on a database backend, and images can be sorted by various columns in those tables.
 Firstly identify an injectable parameter:
 ```bash
 kali@kali:~/Desktop$ sqlmap -r gallery.request
         ___